 On that fateful day in 1517, when Martin Luther posted his now famous Ninety Five Theses to the door of Wittenberg’s Schlosskirche, he more than likely had no idea what an impact his simple exposure of the abuses of the Roman Church would have for Christianity.
 While Luther merely sought to address the specific abuses he detailed, his actions eventually led to the Protestant Reformation.
 It is this Reformation that we must address herein, both the good and the bad of it.
 In doing so I hope to establish the essential problems in the Church today, demonstrating why it is impotent to influence our culture and the sociopolitical future of Western Christians, as well as potential answers to these problems.

 On the positive side, the Reformation certainly did much to reinvigorate Christianity, moving it back toward a Biblical orthodoxy and away from the accretions of non-Biblical ideas and practices.
 By focusing on Sacred Scripture as the rule of faith the Reformation undermined a misguided hierarchy that routinely abused their positions for personal gain, since they held the power of the Sacraments and of understanding Scripture.
-It also moved the faithful away from mere ritual observances and, in some cases, external and empty acts of piety to a living, vibrant relationship with Jesus Christ, at least conceptually if not in reality.
+It also moved the faithful away from mere ritual observances and, in some cases, external and empty acts of piety, to a living, vibrant relationship with Jesus Christ, at least conceptually if not in reality for all involved.
 It insisted on the Bible being read by everyone in their own language (a positive for both the spiritual and educational foundations of European culture), in order to better foster that relationship.
-And yet with all of this good, the Reformation has given us some very bad unintended fruits as well.
+And yet with all of this good, the Reformation has given us some bad unintended fruits as well.
 Protestant leaders began to influence the politics of their respective regions, some for good and some not.
 Rather than using their influence to promote the unity of European Christians, in many cases they sought the persecution of fellow Christians who believed slightly differently on matters of theology, using the apparatus of the State to do so.
-In short, they became a miniature of what they claimed to have fought against.
-Many Protestants groups sided with the liberal ideology of the Enlightenment and republicanism, which has only led to a gradual move toward secularism, liberalism, and today Cultural Marxism and the eradication of any sense of Christian culture from the public sphere entirely.
+In short, they became a miniature of what they claimed to have fought against in Rome.
+Many Protestant groups sided with the liberal ideology of the Enlightenment and republicanism, which has only led to a gradual move toward secularism, liberalism, cultural decay and the attempted eradication of any sense of Christian influence in the public sphere entirely.

 Another bad fruit was that of the division of the Church and the continuing spirit of division we see today.
 The Church, as seen in the Jerusalem Council of Acts 15, understood that it was a united entity.
 That unity did not mean there would be no disagreements, but rather that disputations within the Church should be addressed and settled in councils.
 This ensured the Church spoke with one voice, even as Her Bridegroom spoke with one voice with the Father.
 Even after the division between the Eastern Church and Western Church, there was still a desire for that unity to be restored, as that was how the Church should be.

 While it was not Luther’s desire to cause division in the Church, that was the eventual result of his actions and those of the reformers who followed after him.
 While it is indeed true that it was Rome who made the break from Luther in its action to excommunicate him, and that Rome is in grave heresy, it remains that his actions, justified as they were in some circumstances, contributed to the subsequent division.
-While the Vatican did not meet Luther’s challenge to examine the issues raised with the appropriate Christian response, but with malice, anger, and an obvious fear of losing power, it is also true that Protestants did and do the same when challenged today.
-As an Evangelical, and a keen student of the early Church, I believe that the Ante-Nicene expression of the Christian Faith is the answer the Reformation sought, as it is a faithful reflection of the principles and practices of the early Church, and thus, the balance of all Christian theology and experience, which is really what we need today: balance and a healthy Church culture.
+While the Vatican did not meet Luther’s challenge to examine the issues raised with the appropriate Christian response, but with malice, anger, and an obvious fear of losing power, it is also true that Protestants did, and do, the same when challenged today.
+As an Evangelical, and a keen student of the early Church, I believe that the Ante-Nicene expression of the Christian Faith is the answer the Reformation sought, as it is a faithful reflection of the principles and doctrine of the early Church, and thus, the balance of all Christian theology and experience, which is really what we need today: balance and a healthy Church culture.